prince848/SharkAttack-Case-Study/README.md

 Ocean temperatures were also explored with this dataset: http://app01.saeon.ac.za/sadcofunstuff/OceanTemperature.htm

 In this readme, I will provide a summary of the data cleaning process and the analysis performed.
-In the jupyter-notebooks in the folder named "your-code" it is listed step by step all the processes related to this project.
+In the jupyter-notebooks in the folderit is listed step by step all the processes related to this project.

 ## Data cleaning
 This dataset is very messy, but with only a few commands we can transform this file into a valuable dataset.
 I conducted this with a diverse set of tools in Python, as Pandas or